 Can I provide my own SSL certificates?

-You can provide a single SSL certificate suitable for both the data and content hostnames, or provide two separate certificates.
-There are two ways to handle certificate generation.
+If you must provide Pendo with the SSL certificates, you can provide a single SSL certificate suitable for both the data and content hostnames, or provide two separate certificates.

 Generate a key and CSR, obtain a certificate from your CA, and send us an encrypted archive containing the certificate chain and private key.
-Our default is to send PGP-encrypted files via keybase.io to a member of our OPS team, such as https://keybase.io/a13m.
+Our standard method is to send PGP-encrypted files via keybase.io to a member of our OPS team.
 If you prefer your own approved secure file transfer mechanism, we can use that instead.